awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 1. For **Advanced Details**, expand the section to view the fields and specify any additional parameters for the instances\.
 For more information about this section and how each parameter can be used, see [Creating a Launch Template](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html#create-launch-template) in the *Amazon EC2 User Guide for Linux Instances*\.
    + **Purchasing option**: You have the option to request Spot Instances and specify the maximum price you are willing to pay per instance hour\.
 For this to work with an Auto Scaling group, you must specify a one\-time request with no end date\.
 For more information, see [Launching Spot Instances in Your Auto Scaling Group](asg-launch-spot-instances.md)\.
 **Important**
 If you will specify multiple instance types and purchase options when you configure your Auto Scaling group, leave these fields empty\.
-For more information, see [Using Multiple Instance Types and Purchase Options](AutoScalingGroup.md#asg-purchase-options)\.
+For more information, see [Auto Scaling Groups with Multiple Instance Types and Purchase Options](asg-purchase-options.md)\.
    + **IAM instance profile**: Specify an AWS Identity and Access Management \(IAM\) instance profile to associate with the instances\.
-For more information, see [Use an IAM Role for Applications That Run on Amazon EC2 Instances](us-iam-role.md)\.
+For more information, see [IAM Role for Applications that Run on Amazon EC2 Instances](us-iam-role.md)\.
    + **Shutdown behavior**: You can leave this field blank because it is ignored for Amazon EC2 Auto Scaling\.
-The default behavior of Auto Scaling is to terminate the instance\.
+The default behavior of Amazon EC2 Auto Scaling is to terminate the instance\.
-   + **Termination protection**: You can leave this field blank because it is ignored for Amazon EC2 Auto Scaling when scaling your Auto Scaling group\.
+   + **Termination protection**: Provides additional termination protection but is ignored for Amazon EC2 Auto Scaling when scaling in your Auto Scaling group\.
 To control whether an Auto Scaling group can terminate a particular instance when scaling in, use [Instance Protection](as-instance-termination.md#instance-protection)\.
    + **Monitoring**: Choose whether to enable detailed monitoring of the instances using Amazon CloudWatch\.
 Additional charges apply\.
 For more information, see [Monitoring Your Auto Scaling Groups and Instances Using Amazon CloudWatch](as-instance-monitoring.md)\.
    + **T2/T3 Unlimited**: \(Only valid for T2 and T3 instances\) Choose whether to enable applications to burst beyond the baseline for as long as needed\.
 Additional charges may apply\.
+For more information, see [Using an Auto Scaling Group to Launch a Burstable Performance Instance as Unlimited](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-performance-instances-how-to.html#burstable-performance-instances-auto-scaling-grp) in the *Amazon EC2 User Guide for Linux Instances*\.
    + **Placement group name**: Specify a placement group in which to launch the instances\.
 Not all instance types can be launched in a placement group\.
 If you configure an Auto Scaling group using a CLI command that specifies a different placement group, the setting is ignored in favor of the one specified for the Auto Scaling group\.
    + **EBS\-optimized instance**: Provides additional, dedicated capacity for Amazon EBS I/O\.
 Not all instance types support this feature, and additional charges apply\.
    + **Tenancy**: You can choose to run your instances either on shared hardware \(**Shared**\), or on isolated, dedicated hardware \(**Dedicated**\)\.
 Additional charges may apply\.
 You cannot choose **Dedicated host**\.